paranext/usfm-tools/README.md

       - [Special case] `cell` has `usfm:ptag` but should not have a newline before it.
 TJ thinks is a bug in `usx.rng`.
       - [Special case] `periph` doesn't have `\n` in its `usfm:match` `beforeout`, but it should have a newline before it.
 TJ thinks is a bug in `usx.rng`.
       - [Special case] `usx` doesn't have `\n` in its `usfm:match` `beforeout`, but it should have a newline before it.
 TJ thinks this is a bug in `usx.rng`.
-  - (`markerType.hasClosingMarker`) the marker type has a normal closing marker if
+  - (`markerType.isCloseable`) the marker type has a normal closing marker if
     - One `usfm:endtag` is present somewhere in the element
       - If there are two that share the same attributes other than `matchref` and `before` being the same other than a `+` in one, can consider just the first one.
 This is for some `char` markers that have both `\nd` and `\+nd` listed
       - `usfm:endtag` is outside the `element` for `milestone` because its `element` has `<empty/>` in it